fsharp/fslang-design/RFCs/FS-1133-arithmetic-in-literals.md

 The foremost drawback of the existing approach is lack of safety and poor ergonomics when defining and refactoring such chains of literals.
 Should we decide to change the value of `a`, we must not forget to manually adjust other literals that directly or transitively depend on `a`.

-Another pain point is the inability to offload simple arithmetics to the compiler:
+Another pain point is the inability to offload simple arithmetic to the compiler:

 ```fsharp
 // proposed way of defining literal